risk-first/website/menagerie/Communication-Risk.md

 ### Trust & Belief Risk

-Although protocols can sometimes handle security features of communication (such as [Authentication](https://en.wikipedia.org/wiki/Authentication) and preventing [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)), trust goes further than this, intersecting with [Agency Risk](Agency-Risk):  can you be sure that the other party in the communication is acting in your best interests?
+Although protocols can sometimes handle security features of communication (such as [Authentication](https://en.wikipedia.org/wiki/Authentication) and preventing [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)), trust goes further than this, it is the flip-side of [Agency Risk](Agency-Risk), which we will look at later:  can you be sure that the other party in the communication is acting in your best interests?

-Even if the receiver trusts the communicator, they may not trust the message.
+Even if the receiver trusts the communicator, they may not believe the message.
 Let's look at some reasons for that:

 - [Weltanschauung (World View)](https://en.wikipedia.org/wiki/World_view): The ethics, values and beliefs in the receiver's [Internal Model](Glossary#Internal-Model) may be incompatible to those from the sender.
 - [Relativism](https://en.wikipedia.org/wiki/Relativism) is the concept that there are no universal truths.
 Every truth is from a frame of reference.
 For example, what constitutes _offensive language_ is dependent on the listener.